 The post will cover changing image backgrounds having a single solid color and multi-colored backgrounds as well.

-Without further ado, let’s get started on how to replace background in GIMP.
+Without further ado, let’s get started on how to replace the background in GIMP.

 If the background is simple and consists of only a single color, you can use the following method to replace it.
-In this method, first, we need to remove the background color and then we will add an image.
+In this method, first, we need to remove the background color, and then we will add the new background.

 Step 1: Launch GIMP and open the image for which you want to change the background by going to File > Open.

-Step 2: From the Tools panel on the left, choose the Fuzzy select or Select by color tool and click once on the background color to select it.
+Step 2: When the image is added, choose the Fuzzy select or Select by color tool from the Tools panel on the left.
+Then click once on the background color to select it.